Killarney Provincial Park - La Cloche Silhouette Trail

 challenging terrain later.
 If you start going east, know that the

-of the trail but the Killarney ridge that follows is of the toughest.
+section of the trail but the Killarney ridge that follows is of the

-bit of tinfoil or paper napkin into a ziplock bag and carry it back to
+that bit of tinfoil or paper napkin into a ziplock bag and carry it

-George lake.
-Remember that tinfoil doesn't burn at all (dry soup
+back to George lake.
+Remember that tinfoil doesn't burn at all (dry

-packets are made of tinfoil covered with paper) and plastic looks like
+soup packets are made of tinfoil covered with paper) and plastic

-it burns but sometimes it just turns black and you can't see it.
-Please
+looks like it burns but sometimes it just turns black and you can't

-keep the park clean, a tiny bit of paper can easily spoil the feeling
+see it.
+Please keep the park clean, a tiny bit of paper can easily

 All pictures on this page are mine.
 They are, whatdoyoucallit,